daisvke/RouletteGame/README.md

-# minicasino
+# miniroulette

-This program is a terminal based casino game.
+This program is a terminal based roulette game.

 ### Commands